 Our Leadership Team

 Annahita Rad became the Director of Special Education for ACLC and Nea in 2019, after serving in several administrative capacities at Nea since 2014.
-As a master teacher, Annahita is passionate about child-centered learning and always challenges her colleagues to work with a lens of equity.
+Annahita is passionate about child-centered learning and always challenges her colleagues to work with a lens of equity.
 Her dedication to a learner-first approach extends outside the classroom to her practice as a member of the Diversity Committee, where she advocates for learners and families and helps create user-friendly school policies.
 As an English Language Learner herself--English is her third language, after Farsi and French--Annahita understands that a diverse educational community requires a variety of approaches to make learning accessible and meaningful to all.

 Ms. Rad holds a Master's in Education from UC Davis and a BA in history from UCLA.
 She is also certified in Business Administration through UC Berkeley, and as a Conflict Mediator through the Restoring Civility Conflict Resolution Program (Los Angeles) where she mentored middle and high school learners to become peer mediators.
 Annahita has served Alameda youth for the bulk of her career and resides in Alameda with her husband, son, and daughter.

 Becky Freeman joined the team in May 2015 but has been an active member of Nea's community since 2011.
 She grew up in England and earned her LLB in Business Law before completing her Masters in Criminal Justice.
 A passionate educator, Becky spent the next four years researching youth victimization for her PhD and teaching criminology to undergraduates.
 She became deeply involved with the local community, working with youth homelessness, and those caught in a life of juvenile crime.
 It was during this time that she realized that she wanted to work in the field of education and support young people at risk.